jesims/backpack/README.md

 # Backpack

-Backpack is a collection of common utility functions and helpers that we've found ourselves using across multiple projects for Clojure(Script).
+Backpack is a collection of common utility functions and helpers for Clojure(Script) that we've found ourselves using across multiple projects.

 ## Other Great (similar) Projects Include